 Dating in the early 2000s, my husband and I would visit a local diner for breakfast often.
-There was nothing particularly special about the place except that everyone knew everyone a the smell of breakfast was heart warming.
+There was nothing particularly special about the place, except that everyone knew everyone and the smell of breakfast was heart warming.
 The restaurant was located on the state line and my husband (then boyfriend) regularly ordered their “North Penn”.
-Some point after we were married and the restaurant closed its doors, I started making the North Penn at home.
+Some point after we were married and the restaurant closed it’s doors, I started making the North Penn at home.
 This breakfast skillet recipe is one of those hard ones to put into words.
 So I’ll summarize it.

 Here’s what you need: